 - What ages of clients do you see?

-- I primarily work with school-aged children over 10 years old, adolescents, and young adults.
+- I primarily work with adolescents and young adults.

 - Do you accept insurance?